AI Planner of the Future

 Reach out to us to be part of this ambitious research program with your data, challenges, and all AI planning-related questions!

 There is more to AI in logistics than building algorithms to predict an outcome.
-It is about extracting the right data, understanding how people make decisions with the help of algorithms, and deriving long-term managerial insights.
-The strength of our program lies in studying the people-AI-logistics interface with an interdisciplinary team.
+The program’s strength lies in studying the people-AI-logistics interface with an interdisciplinary team.

 The transition towards a more data-driven supply chain and a more sustainable one should go hand in hand.